I don't know even why there's any suspense about it.

 The media blames it on the Republicans for trying to protect tax rates for the rich.

-And because the Republicans would not cave and would not agree to raise taxes only on the rich and thus prevent the cliff, everybody's rates go up, and here comes Obama and the white hat on the white horse to save the day.
+And because the Republicans would not cave and would not agree to raise taxes only on the rich and thus prevent the cliff, everybody's rates go up.

-And he's gonna propose, guess what?
+And he's going to propose, guess what?

-Tax cuts for the middle class, and thereby take the issue away from the Republicans.
+Tax cuts for the middle class and thereby take the issue away from the Republicans.

 Tax cuts for the rich, they will own.